An interpretable universal bound for multiserver queues via a leave-one-out technique: Introduction

 \paragraph*{Paper organization} We first review the related work in \Cref{sec:related-work}.
 In \Cref{sec:model-homo}, we formally set up the model, introduce the modified \ggn queue, and state the assumptions about these systems.
 In \Cref{sec:main-result}, we state our main results and provide some examples.
-In Section~\ref{sec:tech-overview}, we give a high-level overview of our proof and provide intuition.
-In \Cref{sec:lemmas-homo}, we formally set up the analysis framework and state the supporting lemmas for our proof.
-In \Cref{sec:pf-main-upper-bound}, we prove our main results for the \ggn queue.
+In Section~\ref{sec:tech-overview}, we provide an informal proof sketch and a roadmap for the formal proof.
+In \Cref{sec:lemmas-homo}, we formally set up the analysis framework and state some supporting lemmas.
+In \Cref{sec:pf-main-upper-bound}, we prove the main results.
 In \Cref{sec:hetero}, we generalize our results to the \ggn queue with heterogeneous servers.
 Finally, we conclude the paper in \Cref{sec:conclusion}.

 \paragraph*{General notation} For any two real numbers $a, b$, we use $a\wedge b$ to denote their minimum.
 For any positive integer $k$, we let $[k] \triangleq \{1,2,\dots, k\}$.
 We let $\R$ be the set of real numbers, let $\Rnn$ be the set of non-negative real numbers, let $\Znn$ be the set of non-negative integers, and let $\Zp$ be the set of positive integers.
-Unless otherwise specified, we use Bachmann–Landau notation with respect to the limits where $n \to \infty$, $\rho \uparrow 1$, or both simultaneously; we treat other parameters as constants and omit their dependence.
 We denote probability, expectation, and variance by $\Prob{\cdot}$, $\E{\cdot}$, and $\Var{\cdot}$, respectively.
 The subscripts of these three symbols specify the underlying probability distributions: for example, $\Probp{\nu}{\cdot}$ and $\Ep{\nu}{\cdot}$ are taken under the distribution $\nu$.
 When the distribution is clear from context, we omit the subscript.